teddynted/website-content/content/blog/aws-lambda-layers.md

-<p>In this tutorial, I will walk you through steps to creating an AWS Lambda function layer and adding that layer to a function</p>
+In this tutorial, I will walk you through steps to creating an AWS Lambda function layer and adding that layer to a function

 ### Prerequisites